-Please take a look at our companion article on how the double strollers compared to each other and based on performance tests and extensive day-to-day use.
+Please take a look at our companion article on how the double strollers compared to each other based on performance tests and extensive day-to-day use.

 Why Buy a Double Stroller?

 Double seat strollers are a staple of many multi-child households.
 Parents find that the convenience of having a double helps with the day-to-day activities, from running errands to trips to the park.
 Sometimes having the ability to strap two children into one space is just what you need to get through a moment of craziness or a must-do errand.
 However, most of the time, it is nice to have one stroller to transport two kids so they can both enjoy the same activity at the same time.
 We think the double stroller is an excellent addition to any house with more than one child of strolling age.
 Be it twins or regular siblings, the strollers with awesome sun shades, large storage bins, adjustable leg rests, and reclining seatbacks can make a trip on the town a delight, as opposed to a lesson in patience.

 There are so many things to consider from budget to quality, to features and functionality, that it can leave your head spinning.
 You might have some questions and concerns about buying a product of this type.
 How big?
 Which style?
 What features do you need?
 Which features are useless?
 This article should help it all make sense.

 Double products come in two basic types, side-by-side (where the seats are next to one another), and inline or tandem (where the seats are one in front of the other).
 Both types have benefits and drawbacks.
 Deciding which style is right for your children depends on your goals and what your children require.